-Download a copy of the Internet Safety Guide for Parents\Teens.
-It is one guide, double sided.
-If you would like a copy sent to you, please contact the Community Outreach and Education
+If you would like a copy of our Internet Safety Guide for Parents & Teens sent to you, please contact Community Outreach and Education.

 Social Networking Resources

 The Arizona Internet Crimes Against Children Task Force is comprised of investigators from City, County, State, and Federal Agencies.
 Special emphasis is placed on locating, prosecuting, and imprisoning people who intentionally exploit children.
 Led by the Phoenix Police Department's Internet Crimes Against Children Unit, the AZICAC Task Force diligently pushes to fulfill this goal with highly trained and professional investigators and cutting edge forensics and technology.

 |McGruff SafeGuard is a service that intelligently monitors kids' internet activity, including: website visits, chat and instant messaging, search engine phrases, social network profiles on MySpace, Facebook and many others.
 The Service alerts parents to problems such as cyber-bullying, Internet predators, dangerous behavior, underage/illicit sexual activity, suicide, drug use, credit card abuse and crime.|

 NetSmartz® Workshop, a program of the National Center for Missing & Exploited Children®, has been spearheading a movement for safer and more responsible Internet use by kids and teens since 2001.
 The compassion that evolved into NetSmartz Workshop at the beginning of the decade remains at the heart of its mission today.
 Join us in our movement to help shape the choices we make online.
 Visit www.NetSmartz.org to find award-winning resources that’ll help you make a difference.